jords360/python-challenge/README.md

 import csv
 import os

+# Set the file path for the CSV file
 file_path = os.path.join(".", "election_data.csv")

+# Initialize variables and data structures to store the required information
 total_votes = 0
 candidates = {}

+# Read the CSV file and iterate through each row to analyze the data
 with open(file_path, 'r') as csvfile:
     csvreader = csv.reader(csvfile, delimiter=',')
     header = next(csvreader)  # Skip the header row